 Favorite Camino Starting Points

-"We spent $1000's on airfare to walk our first Camino, but now we know how to fly without paying ANY airfare using our travel tips.
+"We spent more than $1000 each on airfare to walk our first Camino, but now we know how to fly without paying ANY airfare using our travel tips.
 We like free MUCH better!"

 Want to Fly from the U.S. to Spain for Free?